 Relaxing on a train with friends or family, scenery gliding by as your ski resort gets ever closer is a great way to travel – a way to make the journey feel like it’s part of the holiday.
 There’s more legroom than flying or driving and you can get up and walk down to the café bar.
-As well as buying a meal and drinks there, you can also bring your own food and drink on board so, if you get a table seat, you can create your own picnic.
+As well as buying a meal and drinks on board, you can also bring your own food and drink and create your own picnic.
 You can chat with friends, play games, read, watch films, work, snooze – the train journey is time to do stuff you enjoy on your way to Tignes.

 Tignes is very well connected to two of Europe's largest capitals by train: London thanks to the Eurostar ski train and Paris thanks to the high-speed TGV trains.
-This complete guide has all the information you need to decide whether you should come to Tignes by train, including a walkthrough with all the steps you need to take to hit the slopes full steam ahead.
+This complete guide has all the information you need to decide whether you should come to Tignes by train, including the steps you need to take to hit the slopes full steam ahead.

 - Nearest train station to Tignes